 - Potemkin in Guilty Gear.

-- The Mortal Kombat series might have introduced ground pounds to fighting games.
+- The Mortal Kombat series might have introduced ground pounds to fighting games, with the Shokan warriors Goro, Kinaro and Sheeva being the primary users of this move.
 In Armageddon's Konquest mode, Taven can use his version to, yes, trigger switches on the floor.

 - C. Viper from Street Fighter IV.